fdschmidt93/telescope-egrepify.nvim/README.md

 require("telescope").setup {
   extensions = {
     egrepify = {
+      -- intersect tokens in prompt ala "str1.*str2" that finds str1 and str2
+      -- consecutively in line with wildcard in between AND = true,                 -- default
-      lnum = true,                -- default, not required lnum = true,                -- default, not required lnum_hl = "EgrepifyLnum",   -- default, not required, links to `Constant` col = false,                -- default, not required
+      lnum = true,                -- default, not required lnum_hl = "EgrepifyLnum",   -- default, not required, links to `Constant` col = false,                -- default, not required